ait-energy/IESopt.jl/README.md

 ## Install

-TODO: Documment how to install the package.
+TODO: Document how to install the package.

 ## Usage

-TODO: Documment how to use the package.
+TODO: Document how to use the package.

 ## API

-TODO: Documment the API of the package.
+TODO: Document the API of the package.

 ### Python